jinningwang/andes/jwang/notes2/ev_ssm.md

 Impacts of EV penetration rate on the performance of AGC response

-## Senario
+## Case Study

+### Case

+1. EVs do not provide SFR
-S1: High SoC level.
-EVs are in high SoC level, mainly RegUp (demanded charged EVs are switched from CS to IS or DS)
+2. EVs minaly provide RegUp; EVs are in high SoC level, demanded charged EVs are switched from CS to IS or DS

-S2: Low SoC level.
-EVs are in low SoC level, mainly RegDn (demanded charged EVs are switched from DS to IS or CS)
+3. EVs minaly provide RegDn; EVs are in low SoC level, demanded charged EVs are switched from DS to IS or CS

-## BUG in code
+Two scenarios: 10 H and 18 H.

+Expected results: When EV providing SFR, better AGC performance; Pr

 ## Misc